opensourcecatholic/marriage-booklet/README.md

 **Refresh node dependencies**

-When `package.json` and/or `yarn.lock' changes adding new dependencies, such as when pulling changes into your local environment from the remote repo in a team setting, be sure to keep your NPM packages up-to-date:
+When `package.json` and/or `yarn.lock` changes adding new dependencies, such as when pulling changes into your local environment from the remote repo in a team setting, be sure to keep your NPM packages up-to-date:

 ```bash
 yarn install